Rules governing application

 The following is mandatory:

-• Comply with the distance from sensitive elements (PDF 376 Kb) requirements, including those related to the grounds of daycare centres and schools;
+• Comply with the distance from sensitive elements (PDF 376 Kb) requirements, including those related to the grounds of daycare centres and schools.

 The pilot or person supervising spraying must have a map or aerial photograph at hand that clearly identifies permitted and prohibited application areas and covers 300 metres around the application zone.

-Drone pesticide application is not currently approved in agricultural settings.
+Applying pesticides by drone is not currently approved in agricultural settings.

 Greenhouse application